In 2021, the Eric Larson Endowment handed out grants to UNM students who were studying music at the University of New Mexico.

 Albuquerque, NM 87102

-For more about the UNM Foundation, go to https://www.unmfund.org/about/
+For more about the UNM Foundation, go to https://www.unmfund.org/about/ All donations are tax deductible.

-About Eric Larson Endowment
+About the Eric Larson Endowment

 Eric Larson was without question one of the most extraordinarily gifted, charismatic and influential recording engineers and producers of the 1970s-2000s and he lived right here in New Mexico.
 His career included work on and credits for a 2003 Grammy Award winning album “Flying Free” by Black Eagle, the Jemez Pueblo drum group who earned a 2003 Grammy for Best Native American Music Album.
 Eric served as the projects mastering engineer.